 Morocco is also famous for its tasty breakfast like mint tea, goat cheesecake, marinated olives, etc. Finally, the best food, the national food of Morocco, is Tagine, which you will hear a lot once you come to morocco.
 Do try it because besides taste it is very healthy too.
 If you want to learn Tagine, do not forget to buy some good tagine pot from Medina.
 You can only cook it in that pot.
 The best part about that pot is that it gives a special smell and flavor to the Tagine and preserves essential vitamins in the food.
 Also, it helps not to overcook the Tagine.
 Before buying Tagine, tell the seller that you need to buy a Tagine pot because there are many other pots you will find in the market, so it’s best to say to the seller about your purpose.

 Medina is just an old part of the city that can be found in almost every city in Morocco.
 This part is often walled and contains narrow streets, mosques, dead ends, and sometimes fountains also.
 The place is usually crowded with locals and you will find a number of cheap hotels and riads in that area.
 We always recommend our customers to see Medina if they wanted to experience the culture of Morocco firsthand.
-Fes, Marrakech, Essaouira, and Tangier are a few cities of morocco where you should explore their medina and see how locals live there.
+Fes, Marrakech, Essaouira, and Tangier are a few cities of morocco where you should explore their Medina and see how locals live there.
 See the heavy goods transferred on mules and donkeys even on Cows.
+When you take our Marrakech to Fes Sahara desert tour, you will have the opportunity to see both magical Medinas and stay in beautiful old riads.

 Camel riding is the best thing you could ask for in morocco.
 Especially if you visit Marrakech then must experience a Camel ride in Marrakech.
 You may wonder what Palmeraie is?
 Actually, it is an oasis of palm trees situated just outside of Marrakech, and riding a camel there feels like a king or Omer sheriff from Lawrence of Arabia.